2025-ilaria/project-/llm-prompts.md

 ## 8️⃣ Missing information: latitude and longitude

-We asked both ChatGPT and Gemini for information about the latitude and longitude of the Teatro Massimo di Palermo, using the zero-shot prompting technique:
+We asked both ChatGPT and Gemini for information about the latitude and longitude of the Teatro Massimo di Palermo, using a **zero-shot prompting technique**:

 ### [ChatGPT](https://chat.openai.com/)